Limousine Accident Attorneys in Chicago

 Limousines can be a great, luxurious feature to many different types of celebrations – weddings, birthdays, proms, and much more.
 However, the large size and weight of the vehicle makes it perhaps more susceptible to certain types of accidents.
 Since limousines can transport anywhere from 8-14 passengers, many people can be affected and experience some serious injuries from an accident.

 Limousine accidents can occur from a variety of sources and end in outcomes of varying severity, but the basic feature that they all have in common is that some entity breached their duty of care owed to the passenger which resulted in an accident.
 These cases are built on the basis of negligence, which we will discuss in further detail below.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+The car accident lawyers at Agruss Law Firm, LLC have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in a limousine accident, contact our office today for a free consultation.

 Types and Causes of Limousine Accidents

 Limousine accidents can also cause a variety of injuries including bruising, broken or sprained bones, whiplash, concussion or traumatic brain injury, spinal cord injury, and possibly even death.
 This also does not account for the potential emotional and psychological trauma that follows after a severe accident.
 Some of the most common types and causes of limousine accidents include the following:

 - Limousine driver error – The driver of a limousine can cause an accident by disregarding traffic signs, speeding, distracted or drunk driving, fatigued driving, and much more.
 However, these drivers have a duty of care owed to passengers to safely transport them.
 Their failure to do so could be a case of negligence.